 The Global Fund funding model — which continuously evolves based on new needs, learning and realities — recognizes the only way to end the three diseases as epidemics is by working together.
 This includes the Global Fund, governments, civil society, people affected by the diseases, faith-based organizations, technical partners, the private sector and other partners.

 Every three years, all of these partners come together for a funding replenishment conference.
-The upcoming replenishment conference, in 2022, will be hosted by the United States.
-Countries from all over the world will send representatives.
+The 7th replenishment conference, in 2022, was hosted by the United States.
 The U.S. has long been a leader in global health, providing nearly one-third of funds pledged to the Global Fund to date.

 Beyond being a key donor, the U.S. encourages other countries and donors to step up.
-As a result, the Global Fund raised an unprecedented $14 billion during the 2019 fundraising cycle, a 15 percent increase over the previous cycle.
+As a result, the Global Fund raised an unprecedented $15.7 billion during the 2022 fundraising cycle.